Behind the Build

 Quasar

-The strategic internal bracing further disrupts standing-wave paths and increases panel rigidity, minimising unwanted coloration.
-Acoustically, this makes the Quasar the most evenly tuned and refined of all the designs examined — maintaining a smooth modal response well across the guitar’s critical range (100 Hz – 2 kHz), where most of the tonal definition takes shape.
+Strategic internal bracing further disrupts standing-wave paths and increases panel rigidity, minimising unwanted colouration.
+Acoustically, this makes the Quasar the most evenly tuned of the designs examined — with a smooth modal response across the guitar’s critical range (100 Hz – 2 kHz).

 Mesa Boogie 1×12 Compact